 As was Earl’s wont, the styling features of the Cadillac Sixty Special began to appear in other GM lines starting in 1940, beginning with the new “torpedo” C-body shared by the big Buicks and Oldsmobiles as well as Cadillac’s own Series 62.
 Predictably, once the Sixty Special became less distinctive, its share of Cadillac sales eroded.
 4,600 were sold for 1940, but it was now second to the derivative, $245 cheaper Series 62.

-The original Cadillac Sixty Special got one final fling for 1941, which is the year of our photo car.
-Although the Sixty Special’s wheelbase had been shortened by an inch (25 mm) in 1940 to match that of its siblings, it was a little over 3 inches (76 mm) longer than before.
-The archaic sidemounts were finally gone, replaced by a single spare tire that occupied a good deal of trunk space.
+The original Cadillac Sixty Special got one final fling for 1941, which is the year of our black photo subject.
+Although the Sixty Special’s wheelbase had been shortened by an inch (25 mm) in 1940 to match the new 126-inch (3,200mm) span of its siblings, it was a little over 3 inches (76 mm) longer than before.
+Side mount spares were dropped from the options list.

 The biggest changes were up front.
 The separate headlight pods were gone, replaced by flush headlamps in the front fenders.
 (Earl had been pushing for this change for years, but GM president Bill Knudsen had repeatedly overruled him, insisting that flush headlights were impractical.)
 There was also a dramatic new eggcrate grille that extended laterally into the front fenders, a design that would become a Cadillac trademark.